-DISCLAIMER This map document and associated data are distributed for informational purposes only "AS-IS" his hap document and associated used are useful at the published scale and or associated with a state published scale and provided without warranty of any kind, expressed or implied.
-The positional accuracy of the data is approximate and not intended to represent survey map accuracy.
-The Sonoma County Mater Agency assumes no responsibility arising from the use of this information.
+DISCLAIMER This map document and associated data are distributed for informational purposes only "AS-IS" This map becoment and associated usat are used on the publication of monimationar purposes only Ac-to at the publicated scale and provided without warranty of any kind, expressed or implied.
+The positional accuracy of the data is approximate and not intended to represent survey map accuracy The Sonoma Countly Water Agency assumes no responsibility arising from the use of this information.